helm/chart-testing/doc/ct_install.md

   -h, --help                           help for install
       --namespace string               Namespace to install the release(s) into.
-If not specified, each release will be installed in its own randomly generated namespace --print-config                   Prints the configuration to stdout (caution: setting this may expose sensitive data when helm-repo-extra-args contains passwords) --release-label string           The label to be used as a selector when inspecting resources created by charts.
+If not specified, each release will be installed in its own randomly generated namespace --print-config                   Prints the configuration to stderr (caution: setting this may expose sensitive data when helm-repo-extra-args contains passwords) --release-label string           The label to be used as a selector when inspecting resources created by charts.
                                        This is only used if namespace is specified (default "app.kubernetes.io/instance")